0megq/blog/_posts/2024-01-08-what-is-this.md

 layout: post
 categories: [Introduction, Reflection, ]
 tags: [introduction, reflection]
-description: "A little bit about this website"
+description: "Not sure how you got here, but you're here now.
+Here's a little bit about this blog and me"
-customexcerpt: "Not sure how you got here, but you're here now.
-Here's a little bit about this blog and me."
+customexcerpt: "I'd like to explain what this blog is about and who I am exactly.
+But first, I want to explain what got me here."
 ---
 I'd like to explain what this blog is about and who I am exactly.
 But first, I want to explain what got me here.
 I want to explain what got me to make this blog.
 # Context